Torus Calculator

 - r:minor radius (radius of the tube)

-Real-World Applications
+Applications

 Frequently Asked Questions

-Where are tori used in the real world?
+Where are tori used in real life?